Note

 In this example, we previously decided that the first parameter of params1

 should be the input, while the second should be the weight.
-As we are performing a local statevector simulation, we will not set the estimator
+As we are performing a local statevector simulation, we will set the estimator

-primitive for us.
+.
 If we needed to access cloud resources or Aer

 simulators, we would have to define the respective Estimator